 Q: Can I make changes after submission?

 A: No. If you want to submit a more recent version you have to enter again and pay the fee.
-We can withdraw your original entry by logging into your Submittable account.
+You can withdraw your original entry by logging into your Submittable account.
 To see how to withdraw, please click here.
 To withdraw postal entries, please email [email protected]

 Q: Do you accept email attachments?

 A: No. You can only submit online or by post.

 Q: An earlier version of my work was shortlisted in another competition but I’ve changed it.
 Can I submit it?

 A: If the work was not published and you did not receive a cash prize then yes, it is eligible.

 Q: My work was long listed in another competition and published in an online anthology.
 Can I submit it?